foundersandcoders/fizzbuzz/README.md

 Isn’t this easier to read?
 Yes!, and running our unit tests confirm that we haven’t broken anything as all of them still pass!

+Once you have your process nailed:

+- Write a test and watch it fail
+- Write just enough code to pass the test (without breaking any other test that was already passing!)

+You can go through all the requirements for the stopwatch and grow your application one feature at a time.